folguinch/GoContinuum/README.md

 The `chanranges` parameter will split the data in different cubes, whilst `joinchans` are the channels used to join these cubes.
 The latter can be ommited if the data won't be splitted into smaller cubes.
+The `vlsr` is in km/s.

 If there are spectral windows with different sizes then the `yclean` section should have values of `chanranges` and `joinchans` for each spw.
 For example, if